KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

-By keeping more operation works finished in Kubernetes layer, KusionStack Operating reduces complexity when interacting with Kubernetes and enhances convenience for platform and application developers.
+By keeping more operation works finished in Kubernetes layer, KusionStack Operating reduces complexity when interacting with Kubernetes and enhances convenience for platform developers.

 ## Key features

-In order to make it easy to build a platform or directly manage application resources on Kubernetes, KusionStack Operating currently provides the following features, streamlining both platform development and application operations based on Kubernetes:
+KusionStack Operating currently provides the following features, streamlining application operations when developing platforms based on Kubernetes:

 ### Advanced workloads